Oghma-Infinium/Fahluaan/Documentation/CONFIG.md

 Example for how the .ini line should look:
 Before: `#Resolution=1920x1080`
 After: `Resolution=2560x1440`

 ## Skyrim Upscaler

 While [Skyrim Upscaler](https://www.nexusmods.com/skyrimspecialedition/mods/80343) is an unsupported addition, it is asked about often enough that I felt I should put this here.
 In order to make sure your Upscaler works, you must change some lines in the `SSEDisplayTweaks.ini`.

 In the `SSEDisplayTweaks.ini` make sure that `Fullscreen = false`, `Borderless = true`, and `BorderlessUpscale = false` under the `[Render]` section.

+All other installation concerns for Skyrim Upscaler (DLSS) should be discussed in the modifications channel in the discord.

 ## In-Game MCM options